 Continue hiking until you see a sign at the Wang Leng Au junction.

-At Wang Leng Au junction, there is a sign indicating the directions for Wu Kau Tang and Luk Wu Tung.
+At Wang Leng Au junction, a sign indicates the directions for Wu Kau Tang and Luk Wu Tung.

 To continue forward in the Plover Cove hike, keep right towards Luk Wu Tung.
 Remember that you should always keep hiking on the path on the right.
 There are two junctions along the entire Plover Cove Reservoir trail where you have to choose the right path; this is the first junction.